ANNA Business Account Review (UK - 2025)

 Is ANNA bank regulated?

 ANNA is not a bank, it’s an e-money institution.
-This means it’s still regulated and licensed to operate in the UK, and is safe to use.
+This means it’s still regulated and licensed to operate in the UK by the Financial Conduct Authority (FCA).

-ANNA is overseen by the FCA and holds customer funds in top tier third party accounts - a process known as safeguarding.
-Customer money is not lent out or invested, which means it’s always available, and it’s held separately from ANNAs own operating capital to ensure it’s secure.
+ANNA holds customer funds in top tier third party accounts - a process known as safeguarding.
+Customer money is not lent out or invested, which means it’s always available, and it’s held separately from ANNAs own operating capital to ensure it’s secure.⁶

 Is ANNA trustworthy?

 ANNA is trustworthy and gets good reviews from existing customers.
-As well as safeguarding customer funds to comply with FCA regulations, ANNA also uses digital security measures like firewalls, encryption, endpoint protection, intrusion detection, intrusion prevention, and data loss prevention.
+As well as safeguarding customer funds, ANNA also uses digital security measures like firewalls, encryption, endpoint protection, intrusion detection, intrusion prevention, and data loss prevention.

 ANNA Money alternative: discover Wise Business account